 What to do if your universal credit reduces or stops

-Contact the Department of Work and Pensions (DWP) right away if your universal credit isn't paid.
+Contact the Department of Work and Pensions (DWP) if your universal credit (UC) is not paid.

 Reduced payments

-Your universal credit payment may be less because the DWP is taking money to repay something, for example a:
+Your universal credit payment may go down because the DWP takes money to repay something, for example a:

 hardship payment